robusta-dev/krr/README.md

 kubectl port-forward pod/kube-prometheus-st-prometheus-0 9090
 ```

-Then, open another terminal and run krr in it, giving an explicit prometheus url:
+Then, open another terminal and run krr in it, giving an explicit Prometheus url:

 ```sh
 krr simple -p http://127.0.0.1:9090